 Similarly to Barack Obama, Clinton was nominated for Grammy Awards – he won two out of four that he was nominated for.

-However, Clinton also has the dubious honour of being only the second US President to be impeached.
+However, Bill Clinton also has the dubious honour of being only the second US President to be impeached.
 Andrew Johnson, the first, faced impeachment back in 1868.
 Richard Nixon resigned his position before impeachment could occur.
 Donald Trump, recently, was the third to be impeached – however, no presidents have been removed from office in this way.

 Clinton is one of the tallest US Presidents of all time, in joint fourth place with George HW Bush.